curl/curl/docs/FEATURES.md

   10. -
   11. requires libidn2 or Windows
   12. requires libz, brotli and/or zstd
-  13. requires libmetalink, and either an Apple or Microsoft operating system, or OpenSSL, or GnuTLS, or NSS
-  14. requires a GSS-API implementation (such as Heimdal or MIT Kerberos)
+  13. requires a GSS-API implementation (such as Heimdal or MIT Kerberos)